husney24/Rental-Car-Services/README.md

-Rental Cab Service - Where You Can Book Cars for Schedule, and Also Drivers Can Register with Car and License

 # Rental Cab Service

 Welcome to the Rental Cab Service project!
 This repository contains the code for a complete car rental service, featuring a React frontend and a Node.js backend with a MySQL database.